 LAURA JARAMILLO: LoliPatisserie is a bespoke cake and patisserie service.

 LITTLE OBSERVATIONIST: Now tell us more: What sets you apart from your competition?

 LAURA JARAMILLO: My name is Laura.
 I am passionate about craftsmanship, sourcing and using seasonal products, and working with the best possible ingredients to produce show stopping bakes.

 I have over 20 years of experience in London’s most exciting and challenging pastry kitchens.
 When your order from LoliPatisserie, you can rest assured that a lot of knowledge, experience and detail has gone into every single one of my products.

 I am extremely passionate about provenance of ingredients and the story behind them.
 I love to work with Colombian Chocolate Casa Luker.
 I know I’m supporting a wonderful story behind the product and helping struggling cocoa farmers and their families.
-I work using ethical sustainable ingredients like fairtrade sugars and organic British milled flours.
-I only use Nielsen Massey pure vanilla Extracts and pastes; they a small family owned company crafting natural flavoured extracts.
+I work using ethical sustainable ingredients like Fairtrade sugars and organic British milled flours.
+I only use Nielsen Massey pure vanilla extracts and pastes; they are a small family-owned company crafting natural flavoured extracts.

 I am a Cordon Bleu alumni and I thrive on excellence.